-Join our team
+Join

 We seek to build a multidisciplinary and diverse team of scientists and engineers.
 Ming-fai is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs.